theNewDynamic/minjinlee.com/_posts/2017-02-01-amazons-best-books-of-february-2017.md

 "Pachinko"

 This epic and emotional novel follows several generations of one Korean family, and their fraught life in exile.
-But there is also much joy to be found in the ways in which this family overcomes obstacles in their adopted home.&nbsp;
+But there is also much joy to be found in the ways in which this family overcomes obstacles in their adopted home.